 A further donation from the Oxted One World Group in October 2018 has facilitated the construction of an extension to the road to reach another village of 250 people.

 The LATA Foundation is run entirely by volunteers, most of whom have a background in the travel industry.
 As LATA covers bank fees and administration charges, pays for any printing and publicity materials, it means that all donations go directly to projects and are not swallowed up by overheads.
 Projects themselves are carefully vetted, assessed and closely monitored to ensure that funds go where they are needed most.

 Amongst the Latin America Revealed team are people actively involved with the LATA Foundation.
 Katie Aston has been on the projects team for a number of years.
 David Gilmour was amongst the founder members of the Latin America Travel Association, was chairman of the LATA Foundation for 5 years and on the projects team for 7 years.
-He continues to give fundraising talks as an active donor to the organisation.
-He is also an Ambassador for the Todos Juntos Children’s Trustproviding free dental care to disadvantaged children in Argentina, which receives some support from the LATA Foundation.
+He occasionally gives talks about Latin America and is a long-standing donor to the organisation.
+From 2015 until 26 July 2019 he was also an Ambassador for the Todos Juntos Children’s Trust providing free dental care to disadvantaged children in Argentina, which receives some support from the LATA Foundation.

 How You Can Help

 Please visit the LATA Foundation to find out more about these projects and to learn how the travel industry is working together to provide support.